Khalidd0/DVSA_project/lesson1/README.md

-# Lesson 1 - Event Injection
+# Lesson 1 and Lesson 9 - Event Injection & Vulnerable Dependencies

-## Vulnerability Summary
+## Summary
-The DVSA backend used unsafe deserialization (`node-serialize`) to process user input.
-This allowed attacker-controlled input to be executed as JavaScript code.
+The DVSA backend used an unsafe dependency (`node-serialize`) to process user input.
+This allowed attacker-controlled input to be executed as JavaScript code inside the Lambda function.

+## Vulnerabilities
+- Lesson 1: Event Injection (Code Injection)
+- Lesson 9: Vulnerable Dependencies

+## Root Cause
+The application unserialized attacker-controlled input using `node-serialize`, which allows function execution through special payloads like `$$ND_FUNC$$`.

 ## Impact
+An attacker can:
-An attacker can execute arbitrary code inside the Lambda function, leading to Remote Code Execution (RCE).
+- execute arbitrary code in Lambda

-## Exploit Overview
-A malicious payload containing `$$ND_FUNC$$` was sent to the `/order` endpoint.
-The backend executed the injected code, which wrote and read a file inside `/tmp` and printed the result in CloudWatch logs.
+- perform file operations
+- potentially access AWS services

 ## Result
-The CloudWatch logs showed:
+CloudWatch logs confirmed code execution:

 FILE READ SUCCESS: You are reading the contents of my hacked file

-This confirms successful code execution.
+## Fix Overview
+- removed `node-serialize` usage
+- replaced unsafe parsing with `JSON.parse`
+- added allowlist validation for actions